Ray-Zinicola/Ray-Zinicola/README.md

 - 👋 Hi, I’m @Ray-Zinicola
-- 👀 I’m interested in chemistry, video games, computer science, and sports
+- 👀 I’m interested in chemistry, video games, and data science
-- 🌱 I’m currently learning c++ (im a beginner its gonna be my first language)
+- 🌱 I’m currently learning R (im a beginner its gonna be my first language)
 - 📫 How to reach me Zay#6236 or @zay1791 (tiktok)

 <!---